Founder & Lead Editor

 Design and Build Quality

 Let's get technical for a moment.
-If you pick up a pair of Ralph Sampson Los, the first thing you'll notice is the tactile quality of the upper.
-We are talking about a predominantly leather construction—often described as "all-leather" or "full leather"—which gives the shoe a structured, premium feel that synthetic alternatives just can't match.
-This isn't that plasticky "leather" you find on bargain bin shoes; it has a softness that speaks to quality.
-To add some visual depth and retro texture, Puma accents the main body with suede overlays on the toe box, eyestays, and heel.
-It’s a classic material mix that screams 1980s court style.
+If you pick up a pair of Ralph Sampson Los, the first thing you notice is the handfeel of the upper.
+It's a predominantly leather build (often described as “all-leather” or “full leather”), which gives the shoe a structured, premium feel that synthetic alternatives don't really match.
+This isn't that plasticky “leather” you find on bargain pairs.
+It has real softness.
+For visual depth and retro texture, Puma adds suede overlays on the toe box, eyestays, and heel.
+It's a classic 1980s court material mix.

-Moving down to the chassis, the shoe sits on a "Puma cushion midsole".
-But the real secret sauce here is the "Puma Shock Wedge."
-This is a rubber absorption panel integrated into the midsole unit designed to handle impact.
-While you might not be dunking on anyone in these (unless you’re Ralph himself), that Shock Wedge provides a noticeable buffer when you’re pounding the pavement.
+Down in the chassis, the shoe sits on a "Puma cushion midsole".
+The real secret sauce is the "Puma Shock Wedge," a rubber absorption panel integrated into the midsole to handle impact.
+You might not be dunking in these, but that Shock Wedge still adds a noticeable buffer when you're pounding the pavement.

 The outsole is straight-up old-school business.
-It’s made of rubber—specifically "PUMA Contact rubber" in some iterations—featuring a herringbone pattern.
-If you know anything about sneaker history, you know herringbone is the gold standard for traction.
-It’s designed to grip, and it does.
-The trade-off, however, is that some users find this sole unit a bit "hard".
-It’s a cup sole construction, meaning it’s stable and durable, but it won’t give you that squishy, walking-on-clouds feeling of modern foam runners.
+It's rubber (specifically "PUMA Contact rubber" in some iterations) with a herringbone pattern.
+If you know sneaker history, you know herringbone is the gold standard for traction.
+It grips.
+The trade-off is that some users find the sole unit a bit “hard.”
+It's a cup sole construction, so it's stable and durable, but it won't feel like a modern foam runner.

 Regarding weight, while official gram measurements are frustratingly absent, the design is described as "lightweight" and built for agility, reflecting Sampson's own playing style.
 However, don't expect a featherweight shoe; the leather and rubber build naturally adds some heft compared to a mesh runner.